English as an Additional Language (EAL)

 After School

 We encourage our multilingual students to take additional language GCSE qualifications.
 To be entered for these exams, students also need to have a good level of English.
 Previous EAL students at The Dorcan Academy have been entered into GCSE Polish, GCSE Portuguese, and GCSE Greek exams.
-Students who are interested are welcome to contact Mr Bonney, or the school’s Exams Officer, to discuss further.
+Students who are interested are welcome to contact Mrs Trussell, our school’s Exams Officer, at ktrussell@dorcan.co.uk to discuss further.

 Useful websites for students